 It was not possible to use the AEGE data to estimate the contribution of offshore wind power plants, as there are no projects registered at EPE.
-Thus, only reanalysis data from the Brazilian coast was used, as has been shown in items 3.2.3 and 4.1.3.
+Thus, only reanalysis data from the Brazilian coast was used, as has been shown in items 3.2.3 and 4.1.3, for calculating the energy generation in each site, shown on the graphs below.